Frequently Asked Questions

 The park is open from sunrise until sunset.

-You can tow vans etc into the Hawkes Head and Ross Graham look outs and roads.
+You can tow into the Hawkes Head and Ross Graham look outs and roads.

-You can take your caravans etc into the Coastal Gorge National Park area with large turn around options with the exception of Pot Alley lookout which is not suitable for vehicles towing or buses as it is a very steep winding road.
+You can tow into the Coastal Gorge National Park area with large turn around options with the exception of Pot Alley lookout which is not suitable for vehicles towing or buses as it is a very steep winding road.

 In the summer months, we recommend sunrise or as early as possible.
 Temperatures can reach at least 10 degrees hotter in the park, than the Kalbarri town forecast.